ordina-jworks/ordina-jworks.github.io/_posts/2018-02-12-Azure-Draft.md

 ```

 Draft detected that it was a Go application,
-It generated a Dockerfile and the Helm deployment descriptor,
+It generated a Dockerfile and the Draft deployment descriptor,
 and it also copied the Go pack to the `charts` directory.
 This is great, as it enables the possibility to customize the pack for this specific application.